 Acute Stress Disorder

-Acute Stress Disorder (ASD) is a mental health problem that can occur in the first month after a traumatic event.
-The symptoms of ASD are like PTSD symptoms, but you must have them for longer than one month to have PTSD.
-Learn more about ASD and treatment options.
+Acute stress disorder (ASD) is a mental health problem that can occur in the first month after a traumatic event.
+The symptoms of ASD are like posttraumatic stress disorder (PTSD) symptoms, but you must have them for longer than one month to have PTSD.
+Learn more about acute stress disorder and treatment options.

 Reading time: minutes